 - The channel means medium by which sender transmits the message to the receiver. - Our five senses such hearing, touching, smelling, tasting , seeing are basic natural channels of human communication..

 Communication can be classified on the basis of five basic natural channels.

-◆ Tactile communication: Communication by touch or taste
+- Tactile communication: Communication by touch or taste - Olfactory communication: communication by smell

 B.A.
 (HONS.)
 Mass Communication I Year Introduction to Mass Communication PAPER-I